-Cultural issues cover a broad range of concerns including race, ethnicity, religion, sexual orientation, and disability.
+Cultural issues cover a broad range of concerns including race, ethnicity, religion, sexual orientation, gender, and disability.
 Culture is a term that we use to refer to beliefs and customs employed by a particular group.
 Cultural identity issues have a relationship to mental health both in terms of different attitudes to wellbeing, self, personality and family, as well as issues surrounding struggles with identity and feelings of belonging.
 It can be difficult to find your place in two different worlds and to feel that you are accepted when you are a minority in one.

 Some people experience confusion about their identity as first or second generation immigrants, especially where their upbringing was different from their ethnic and cultural background or that of their parents.
 It can be hard growing up different in a majority culture, or not being able to identify with the culture of their background.
 Meeting the expectations of two different cultures can put pressure on the individual.
 Immigrants and their children may struggle with adjustment or experience discrimination in such areas as school, work and other closed communities.